-November – Family Relationships, Getting Ready for the Holidays
+November – People Who Care; Getting Ready for the Holidays

-December – Kids & the Arts, Celebrating the Holidays
+December – Kids and the Arts, Celebrating the Holidays

 Lead Time: Freelance assignments are made two to three months in advance for monthly magazine articles.
 For example, articles for an April issue usually are assigned during January and due Feb.
 10-22, depending on the writer's experience and complexity of the article.